 If you are the non-custodial parent objecting to the move, considerations might include the difficulty of your getting time off work to travel to the new location, the travel expenses involved in bringing the children to your home community, the presence of extended family or superior educational opportunities where you are now, the children’s friends, activities and ties to the current community.

-Skilled Legal Help Can Make the Difference when You Fear Losing Time with Your Child
+A Skilled Fort Collins Child Relocation Lawyer Can Make the Difference When You Fear Losing Time with Your Child